ShaMiT19/OPS_ComputationalAssessment/README.md

     • The scripts (Model.py, Test.py, and Evaluation.py) were successfully run on Kaggle using GPU T4 x2.
     • No dependency issues were encountered.

-4. Model Evaluation
+4. Model Evaluation - (NOTE for testing you don't need to run the Model.py file.
+I've provided the weights file in google drive.
+If you wish to test the Model.py, then please rename the weights file from Final_model.pth to something else so that it won't cause issues with the actual Final_model.pth)

     Use the folder containing resized images for model evaluation.
 There are two main scripts for testing:

-    1. Test.py:
+    1. Model.py:
         • Inputs:
+        - Path to the resized training images folder
+        - Path to the training labels file
+        - Paths to weight file (inception_v3_google-0cc3c7bd.pth)
+        - Name the pth file which will save the new weights of the model.
+(Final_model.pth in my case)

+    2. Test.py:
+        • Inputs:
-        - Path to the resized images folder
+        - Path to the resized test images folder
-        - Path to the labels file
+        - Path to the test labels file
         - Paths to both weight files (inception_v3_google-0cc3c7bd.pth and Final_model.pth)
         - Output:
             - Precision - Out of all predicted 0/1, what percentage were actually 0/1